Skip to main content

 How it works

-1. 1AuditMap the current marketing workflows and identify where language-model work will be useful — and where it will not.
+1. 1AuditMap current marketing workflows and identify where language-model work will be useful — and where it will not.

 2. 2DesignDesign an integration for the specific workflow: model selection per step, cost projections, fallback behavior, human checkpoints.